-The purpose of an initial discussion is for the Designated Officer(s) and the case manager (school initially) to consider the nature, content and context of the allegation and agree a course of action.
-The Designated Officer(s) may ask the case manager to provide or obtain relevant additional information, such as previous history, whether the child or their family have made similar allegations previously and about the individual's current contact with children.
-There may be situations when the case manager will want to involve the police immediately, for example if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence.
-Where there is no such evidence, the case manager should discuss the allegations with the Designated Officer(s) in order to help determine whether police involvement is necessary.
+The purpose of an initial discussion is for external agency and Principal to consider the nature, content and context of the allegation and agree a course of action.
+The agency may ask the Principal to provide or obtain relevant additional information, such as previous history, whether the child or their family have made similar allegations previously and about the individual's current contact with children.

-The initial sharing of information and evaluation may lead to a decision that no further action is to be taken in regard to the individual facing the allegation or concern, in which case this decision and a justification for it should be recorded by both the case manager and the Designated Officer(s), and agreement reached on what information should be put in writing to the individual concerned and by whom.
-The case manager should then consider with the Designated Officer(s) what action should follow both in respect of the individual and those who made the initial allegation.
+The initial sharing of information and evaluation may lead to a decision that no further action is to be taken in regard to the individual facing the allegation or concern, in which case this decision and a justification for it should be recorded by the school and agreement reached on what information should be put in writing to the individual concerned and by whom.